-I would say that the more powerful your PC, the more important it is to pick a quality monitor that will allow you to take full advantage of your expensive hardware to be able to view your games in clear, crisp detail minus any lag.
+I would say in general the more powerful your gaming PC build, the more important it is to pick a quality monitor that will allow you to take full advantage of your expensive hardware to view your games in clear, crisp detail minus any annoying screen lag.

-Also, you're likely to keep your monitor for years and years so you want to make sure to get a good one that will last to allow you to maximize your gaming experience.
-Ok, let's take a look at the different specs that you should be aware of when choosing the best gaming monitor:
+Another thing to keep in mind when choosing the best monitor for gaming is that you're quite likely to keep your monitor for years and so you want to make sure to get a good one that will last to allow for a great immersive gaming experience for all that time.

 The response rate of your gaming monitor refers to how quickly the screen updates and is one of the most important specs to look for when on the hunt for a good screen.
 The lower the response rate the better (lower response rates mean that the screen updates faster), and for fast-paced gaming you don't want to get a monitor that has a response rate any higher than 8ms.